RP-ND/embedded_music/README.md

 Songs are converted from a MIDI file format, music will most likely not have a great fidelity!

+Also see here for more Arduino songs, great respository: https://github.com/robsoncouto/arduino-songs

 # Modifying Script

 Some music tracks may not be tuned correctly due to platforms being changed, or simply incorrect tuning.
 They are all set to "0.7".